 The college had received funding from the Ministry of Education to run its Asian language programs, which covered Korean.

-Secondary colleges, by way of evaluation, handiest had 5814 students look at the language in 2018.
+Secondary colleges, by way of evaluation, handiest had 5814 students looking at the language in 2018.

 A 2018 file prepared for the New Zealand China Council showed simply 2 percent of students learned Chinese at a secondary level.